Skip to content

 Also along these highways is the Eklutna Historical Park.
 Here, visitors can learn more about the Athabascan tribes that lived in Alaska.
 The settlements in the park can be traced back to 1650, making it the oldest Athabaskan settlement that has been continuously inhabited.

-For an awe-inspiring drive through Alaska’s icy terrain, taking a trip from Anchorage to Valdez is one of the best road trips in the USA.
+For an awe-inspiring drive through Alaska’s icy terrain, a trip from Anchorage to Valdez is one of the best road trips in the USA.

 3: Great River Road – Minnesota to Mississippi

-Despite what the name suggests, Great River Road is actually a collection of roads that form a route from the top to the bottom of the United States.
+Despite what the name suggests, Great River Road is a collection of roads that form a route from the top to the bottom of the United States.
 It spans nearly 4,000 kilometres and follows the Mississippi River.

 road trips in the USA - mississippi river

-The planning for Great River Road began in 1938.
+The planning for the Great River Road began in 1938.
 Governors from each of the 10 states came together to commission the building of the route.
 The goal of this scenic route was to preserve the Mississippi River and promote the states it passes through.

 If you’re travelling down to the Gulf of Mexico and want a scenic view of the Mississippi River and surrounding areas, this road trip in the USA is one of the best.